CoinCulture/evm-tools/analysis/guide.md

 By using `--bin-runtime`, we get the code as it would be in the contract after having been deployed - we can test that with the `evm` tool.
-If we use `--bin` instead of `--bin-runtime`, and run that through the `evm`, the output from the evm should be the same as the output from the compiler when using `--bin-runtime`, ie. the return value of a contract compiled with `--bin` is the contract compiled with `--bin-runtime`.
+If we use `--bin` instead of `--bin-runtime`, and run that through the `evm`, the output should be the same as the output from the compiler when using `--bin-runtime`, ie. the return value of a contract compiled with `--bin` is the contract compiled with `--bin-runtime`.

 Let's disassemble the solidity contract: